Liz-cloud/Automotive-Cybersecurity-Risk-driven-Testing-Requirements/README.md

 5. Replay Attacks

 #### ECU2 Folder
-- Reciever/Listerner ECU
+- Receiver/Listerner ECU
-- Contains python script for Body Control Module (BCM) ECU to simulate sensors based on received CAN messages
+- Contains Python script for Body Control Module (BCM) ECU to simulate sensors based on received CAN messages
 - Recieved messages from Belt, Door and Headlight Control Modules
 - Associated response log files for sessions

 #### ECU1 Folder
 - Sender ECU
-- Contains python script for Belt Status Module (BSM) , Door Control Modules (DCM) and Headlight Control Modules (HCM)
+- Contains Python script for Belt Status Module (BSM), Door Control Modules (DCM) and Headlight Control Modules (HCM)
-- CAN Messages sent to BCM to trigger sessors on circuit
+- CAN Messages sent to BCM to trigger sensors on circuit
 - Associated log files for messages from sessions

 #### Analysis Jupiter Notebook
-  - Analysis the BCM log files for the ECU communication and Fuzz tests using statistical data and graphs
+  - Analysis of the BCM log files for the ECU communication and Fuzz tests using statistical data and graphs

-## How to run simulation
+## How to run the simulation
 **1. Start the Reciever ECU (i.e. Body Control Module)**
-  - If it is not recieving and can messages all output sensors should be turned off
+  - If it is not receiving and can messages all output sensors should be turned off
-  - If Origin is DCM it should simulate the output of interrior lights (Yellow LED)
+  - If Origin is DCM it should simulate the output of interior lights (Yellow LED)
   - Else if Origin is BSM it should simulate the output of Belt Status (Red LED)
   - Else if Origin is HCM it should simulate the output of headlights (Blue LED)
-  - Else if an abnormal message is received or CAN message fails MAC verification the buzzer sounds
+  - Else if an abnormal message is received or a CAN message fails MAC verification the buzzer sounds
   - The print and error output for running the BCMM.py are found in the BCM_script.log file
-  - If it is recieving CAN messages each CAN message is logged in this format for example:
+  - If it is receiving CAN messages each CAN message is logged in this format for example:
     ```console
         2024-10-28 15:36:09,769 CAN ID:512
         Data:bytearray(b'\x02g\x1f\xafii5%')